9 Proven Ways How to Make Money on Instagram (2023)

 Over the past few years, it’s evolved from a simple photo-sharing app to a powerful digital marketing tool that influencers and businesses of all sizes are using to reach their target audiences.

 According to Instagram Business, 60% of people use this platform to discover new products, 80% of them follow at least one brand, 200 million accounts check out a business profile each day, and 66% of profile visits are from non-followers.

-If you want to learn how to make money on Instagram, you need the right business model.
+If you want to learn how to monetize your Instagram, you need to not only grow your followers but also need the right business model.